gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 > {: .solution}
 {: .challenge}

-The next part of the command is `read_csv("sample_data.csv")`.
+The next part of the command is `read_csv("water_quality.csv")`.
 This has a few different key parts.
 The first part is the `read_csv` function.
-You call a function in R by typing it's name followed by opening then closing parenthesis.
+You call a function in R by typing it's name followed by opening, then closing, parenthesis.
 Each function has a purpose, which is often hinted at by the name of the function.
 Let's try to run the function without anything inside the parenthesis.

 ~~~